-It’s disheartening and infuriating…and of late, when I find myself swallowed whole into the dark and stretched belly of the beast, conscious and undigested all the way through, I am livid.
+It’s disheartening and infuriating.
+Of late, when I find myself swallowed whole into the dark and stretched belly of the beast, conscious and undigested all the way through, I am livid.

 I said ‘loops’ – here they’re snakes.
-I have nothing against snakes – a brother and my eldest son kept snakes – but they are The Devil in the simple but tense game of Snakes and Ladders; they defeat you effortlessly by taking you back to memories of struggle and perceived failure or inadequacy (or whatever your ‘triggers’ are).
+I have nothing against snakes.
+A brother, and my eldest son, kept snakes.
+But snakes are The Devil in the simple but tense game of Snakes and Ladders.
+They defeat you effortlessly by taking you back to memories of struggle, perceived failure, or inadequacy, whatever your ‘triggers’ are.

 No matter what we do, no matter how crafty we get at throwing the dice at a certain angle, or blowing our cupped hands as we shake them up to ‘magic’ the numbers, we’re going to go down a colorful serpent, short or long, sooner or later.